July 1977 – Midwest, USA

 I can do all things through Christ, who strengtheneth me!
 Philippians 4:13

-I remember when I took my GRE test for graduate school on the computer at a testing center 3 miles from my house.
-I received my test results in 5 minutes which was nice!
-There are certain advantages to computers these days.
+I remember when I took my GRE test for graduate school on the computer at a testing center three miles from my house.
+I received my test results in a few five minutes.
+There are definite advantages to computers these days.